eclipsesource/jsonforms/packages/examples-app/README.md

 This package aggregates JSON Forms examples and makes them reachable via single `index.html` file.

-Aggregating the examples assumes that packages were built and their e examples bundled.
+Aggregating the examples assumes that packages were built and their examples bundled.
 Afterwards, the examples app can be aggregated with [prepare-examples-app.js](./prepare-examples-app.js) into folder `dist`.